hyeuk-jung/Udacity_DSND_Term2/Part 11. Data Scientist Capstone/README.md

     * Gradient Boosting
     * XGBoost
     * LightBGM
-  * Use `GridSearchCV` to try multiple combinations of parameters to find the optimal model
+  * Use `GridSearchCV` and `Bayesian Optimization` to try multiple combinations of parameters to find the optimal model
   * Use `Area Under Curve (AUC)` for the ROC curve to evaluate the models

 <a id='kaggle_competition'></a>